Conduct an assessment

 FieldDescription

-Select the template that you want to use for your assessment.
+Select the template you want to use in the assessment.

-To conduct an assessment with a specific asset:
+To conduct an assessment with a specific asset, select Yes.
+To conduct an assessment without a specific asset, select No.

-Select the asset that you want to assess.
+Select the asset for which you want to conduct an assessment.

 SectionOptionResult